U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Source: U.S. Energy Information Administration

-The average cost of electricity rose in all sectors compared to February 2012, with the Transportation sector leading the change with a 5.9-percent increase to 10.11 cents per kilowatthour.
+The average cost of electricity rose in all sectors except the Residential sector compared to March 2012, with the Transportation sector leading the change with a 3.8-percent increase to 10.2 cents per kilowatthour.
 The average cost of electricity in the Residential sectors fell 1.1 percent, while the average cost in the Commercial and Industrial sectors rose by less than 2 percent.
 Retail sales of electricity in the Residential sector appear to be following a weather-driven trend upwards, with increases over March 2012 of 12.8 percent, mostly in States that experienced a cooler March than last year and the 30-year normal.
-Sales in the Industrial sector dropped off 4.5 percent from last year, while Transportation sales increased by just 0.1 percent.
-Year-over-year industrial sales have been decreasing in recent months, but the 4.5-percent decline this month was the largest.
-Total retail sales across all sectors increased by just 0.9 percent from last March, driven mostly by the increase in sales in the Residential sector.
+Sales in the Industrial sector dropped off 3.5 percent from last year, while Transportation and Commercial sales increased by 2.0 percent each.
+Year-over-year industrial sales have been decreasing in recent months.
+Total retail sales across all sectors increased by 4.2 percent from last March, driven mostly by the increase in sales in the Residential sector.

-As seen in the map below of percent change in heating degree days (HDDs), February 2013 was colder for much of the country than in February 2012, especially in areas east of the Mississippi River and in the Southeast.
+The map below of percent change in heating degree days (HDDs) shows colder weather in March 2013 for much of the country than in March 2012, especially in areas surrounding the Mississippi River and in the Southeast.
 There was a general increase in retail sales across most of the States that had cooler-than-normal temperatures this March as people consumed electricity to heat their homes and businesses.
 Temperatures on the West Coast were warmer both than last year and the 30-year normal.
 This lead to a decrease in retail sales of electricity in States on the West Coast.
-There has been a continued trend of year-over-year increases in retail sales in the Dakotas, particularly North Dakota, that seems to be driven more by population growth and increasing economic activity, rather than by changes in weather patterns.
+There has been a continued trend of year-over-year increases in retail sales in North Dakota, which seems to be driven more by population growth and increasing economic activity, rather than by changes in weather patterns.